Memelank/PRP-Graph/README.md

 ```

 ## Interpolate with BM25
-our approach, inherently semantic and generative, is best utilized in conjunction with a precision-oriented matching method like BM25.
+Our approach, inherently semantic and generative, is best utilized in conjunction with a precision-oriented matching method like BM25.
+More settings can be found in `interpolation.sh`.
 The following is an example of how to get the interpolated result of PRP-Graph and BM25:
 ```
 prp_run=./rerank_results/flan-t5-large/pagerank/covid/standard/round20.pagerank